Diwang2infineon/FFT1024/README.md

 ## Script 024.py:

 Finally, the script `024.py` converts the output from `023.py` to a format that can be imported into a MATLAB program.
 The resulting output is saved to a text file named `024output.txt`.

+### The purpose of 025.py:
+The purpose of the `025.py` code is to generate shuffle numbers for Q15 1024 FFT, specifically for use in pass 5.